Christian Story: God's protection in moments of danger

 I assured him I respected him, but wouldn’t pay to protect the van.

-As our group walked away, I felt a little confused and concerned because, in all the time I had visited La Bastión Popular, gone into people’s homes to share a meal, or talked about the Bible at various church and youth meetings, no one had ever spoken to me in a threatening way.
+In all the time I had visited La Bastión Popular, gone into people’s homes to share a meal, or talked about the Bible at various church and youth meetings, no one had ever spoken to me in a threatening way.

 I hoped my light-hearted reference to a God who protects me would be enough to convince him to back off.